Akhand-p-singh/Excel-Project/README.md

 ---

-# ☕ Project 1 : Coffee shop sales Dashboard
+# ☕ Project 1: Coffee shop sales Dashboard

 #### About Project -

 ![App Screen Shot](https://raw.githubusercontent.com/Akhand-p-singh/Excel-Project/master/1.%20Coffee%20Shop%20Sales%20Dashboard/Dashboard%20Image.png)

 Transaction records for Maven Roasters, a fictitious coffee shop operating out of three NYC locations.
-Dataset includes the transaction date, timestamp and location, along with product-level details.
+The dataset includes the transaction date, timestamp, and location, along with product-level details.

 #### Recommended Analysis -

 * How have Maven Roasters sales trended over time?

-* Which days of the week tend to be busiest, and why do you think that's the case?
+* Which days of the week are busiest, and why do you think that's the case?

 * Which products are sold most and least often?
-Which drive the most revenue for the business?
+Which drives the most revenue for the business?

 #### Interact with Live Dashboard [from here](https://1drv.ms/x/c/b9e917e0c771db36/Ee3-vTxa_HZGsq1mflI2QF8BL75KIoEeqnTkEc89rK684w?e=99OUIU)